Habit Change

 In their book Nudge, behavioral economists Richard Thaler and Cass Sunstein introduced the concept of choice architecture—the idea that how choices are presented dramatically affects what we choose.

-Consider cafeteria research: when healthy foods are placed at eye level and junk food is moved to harder-to-reach shelves, people consistently choose healthier options.
-A study at Massachusetts General Hospital found that simply rearranging items in refrigerators to bring healthy choices to eye level increased sales of healthy items while decreasing purchases of unhealthy ones—and the effect persisted over two years.
+Consider cafeteria research: when healthy foods are placed at eye level and less healthy options are moved to harder-to-reach shelves, people can choose healthier options more often.
+A study at Massachusetts General Hospital found that rearranging items in refrigerators to bring healthy choices to eye level increased sales of healthy items while decreasing purchases of unhealthy ones—and the effect persisted over two years.
 No one was told what to eat.
-No willpower was required.
-The environment did the work.
+The environment did part of the work.

 Your digital environment works the same way.
-If your phone is on your desk, you will check it.
-If Instagram is on your home screen, you will open it.
+If your phone is on your desk, you’re more likely to check it.
+If Instagram is on your home screen, you’re more likely to open it.
 Not because you’re weak, but because you’re human.

 Designing Your Digital Environment